Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Results and Discussion

-\textbf{Comparison with Related works: }We compare the performance of non-ideality-driven adversarial robustness in crossbars against state-of-the-art software-based adversarial techniques described in~\cite{pixeld, quanos}.
+We compare the performance of non-ideality-driven adversarial robustness in crossbars against state-of-the-art software-based adversarial techniques described in~\cite{pixeld, quanos}.
 Note, \cite{pixeld, quanos} use efficiency driven transformations (that \textit{implicitly} translate to hardware benefits) such as, quantization to improve resilience.
 In contrast, our work utilizes \textit{explicit} hardware variations to improve robustness.
 We aim to compare the robustness obtained from implicit and explicit hardware techniques.
-We observe that for single-step FGSM attack on a VGG16 network mapped on 32x32 crossbars (note, Model-1 type DNN), adversarial robustness due to crossbar non-idealities, $Attack-1$ results, outperforms all other techniques (\figurename{~\ref{compare}(a)}).
-For multi-step PGD attack, $Attack-1$ ranks second ((\figurename{~\ref{compare}(b)}).
+We observe that for single-step FGSM attack on a VGG16 network with CIFAR-100 dataset mapped on 32$\times$32 crossbars, adversarial robustness due to crossbar non-idealities (SH attack results) outperforms all other techniques (\figurename{~\ref{compare}(a)}).
+For multi-step PGD attack, SH attack ranks second ((\figurename{~\ref{compare}(b)}).
 With respect to 4-bit (4b) \textit{pixel discretization} of input data~\cite{pixeld}, non-idealities in crossbars impart $\sim15\%$ greater adversarial robustness in case of FGSM attack and $\sim12\%$ greater adversarial robustness in case of PGD attack.
-On the other hand, in case of FGSM attack, crossbar-based non-idealities impart $\sim4\%$ greater adversarial robustness than QUANOS~\cite{quanos}, while for PGD attack, QUANOS outperforms by $\sim18-22\%$.
+On the other hand, in case of FGSM attack, crossbar non-idealities impart $\sim4\%$ greater adversarial robustness than QUANOS~\cite{quanos}, while for PGD attack, QUANOS outperforms by $\sim18-22\%$.